 State transfer from the binary log requires a replication user with the correct permissions so that Group Replication can establish direct member-to-member replication channels.
 The same replication user is used for distributed recovery on all the group members.
-If group members have been set up to support the use of a remote cloning operation as part of distributed recovery, which is available from MySQL 8.0.17, this replication user is also used as the clone user on the donor, and requires the correct permissions for this role too.
-For detailed instructions to set up this user, see Section 22.214.171.124, “User Credentials For Distributed Recovery”.
+If group members have been set up to support the use of a remote cloning operation as part of distributed recovery, this replication user is also used as the clone user on the donor, and requires the correct permissions for this role.
+For detailed instructions to set up this user, see Section 18.104.22.168, “User Credentials For Distributed Recovery”.

-To secure the user credentials, you can require SSL for connections with the user account, and (from MySQL 8.0.21) you can provide the user credentials when Group Replication is started, rather than storing them in the replica status tables.
+To secure the user credentials, you can require SSL for connections with the user account, and provide the user credentials when Group Replication is started, rather than storing them in the replica status tables.
 Also, if you are using caching SHA-2 authentication, you must set up RSA key-pairs on the group members.

 In this situation, you can either copy the public key of the

 configure the donors to provide the public key when requested.